opendocsg/slw-judgments-backfill/2010_SGHC_80/report.md

  [emphasis in original in italics; emphasis added in bold italics]

-31     In _Pacific Recreation Pte Ltd v SY Technology Inc_ [2008] 2 SLR(R) 491, the Court of Appeal held that a court or tribunal would be in breach of natural justice if it decided a case on a basis not raised or contemplated by the parties, since the affected party would have been deprived of its opportunity to be heard or to address the issues upon which the case was decided: at [30].
+31     In _Pacific Recreation Pte Ltd v SY Technology Inc_ <span class="citation">[2008] 2 SLR(R) 491</span>, the Court of Appeal held that a court or tribunal would be in breach of natural justice if it decided a case on a basis not raised or contemplated by the parties, since the affected party would have been deprived of its opportunity to be heard or to address the issues upon which the case was decided: at [30].
 The corollary is plainly also true – that a court or tribunal will be in breach of natural justice if in the course of reaching its decision, it disregarded the submissions and arguments made by the parties on the issues (without considering the merits thereof).
 Otherwise, the requirement to comply with the maxim _audi alteram partem_ would be hollow and futile, satisfied by the mere formality of allowing a party to say whatever it wanted without the tribunal having to address or even understand and consider whatever had been said.

 32     As the Court of Appeal noted in _Soh Beng Tee_ ([20] _supra_ ) at [65(a)]:

  Parties to arbitration have, in general, a right to be heard effectively on every issue that may be relevant to the resolution of a dispute. ...

-33     This principle is reflected in the decision of the High Court in _Koh Bros Building and Civil Engineering Contractor Pte Ltd v Scotts Development (Saraca) Pte Ltd_ [2002] 2 SLR(R) 1063 at [47], namely, that the basic duty of an arbitrator is to listen to both sides of the argument and give each side an opportunity to submit on all relevant points.
+33     This principle is reflected in the decision of the High Court in _Koh Bros Building and Civil Engineering Contractor Pte Ltd v Scotts Development (Saraca) Pte Ltd_ <span class="citation">[2002] 2 SLR(R) 1063</span> at [47], namely, that the basic duty of an arbitrator is to listen to both sides of the argument and give each side an opportunity to submit on all relevant points.

 34     In that case, the applicant contractors had applied to the arbitrator for an interim award of the sum claimed.
 The developers objected on the ground of _res judicata_ and the arbitrator agreed to hear their preliminary objections on that ground to the application for an interim award.
 At the hearing, the developer’s counsel objected additionally to the application for an interim award on the basis that the matter was not an appropriate one for summary disposal.
 Counsel for the contractors quite rightly did not address the additional ground at the hearing but focussed on the issue of _res judicata_ since that had been the only issue for which the hearing had been convened.
 However, the arbitrator evidently agreed with the submissions of the developer’s counsel on the latter ground for, after the hearing, the arbitrator wrote to the parties to notify them that he did not consider it appropriate to hear the application for an interim award.
 The contractor filed a motion to remove the arbitrator on the basis of his misconduct pursuant to s 17(1) of the Arbitration Act (Cap 10, 1985 Ed) (since repealed).